Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 After a systematic study and comparison with the most recent experiments, our results indicate that the LDA+U approximation is the one that most faithfully represents the complex behavior exhibited by the CRO.
 The LDA+U approximation successfully identifies the magnetic ground state (AFM-$b$ configuration) and the occupation bands in agreement with the recent experimental reports\cite{horio2021electronic}.

-The subtlest region is to model the band spectrum along the high symmetry lines, specifically near the $\Gamma$ and the M$_{y}$; this region is quite sensitive to U value; however, these regions are key, as we explained before the experiment evidences a pseudogap (around $\Gamma$) and hole pocket (near the M$_{y}$) and Dirac-like bands (at M$_{x}$)\cite{horio2021electronic}, given a semi-metallic character to the system.
+The subtlest region is to model the band spectrum along the high symmetry lines, specifically near the $\Gamma$ and the M$_{y}$; this region is quite sensitive to U value; however, these regions are key, as we explained before the experiment evidences a pseudogap (around $\Gamma$) and hole pocket (near the M$_{y}$) and Dirac-like bands (at M$_{x}$)\cite{horio2021electronic}, given a semimetallic character to the system.
 In contrast to the PS approach, LDA can modulate the band occupation at $\Gamma$-point in the studied range of U-values.
-For instance, the LDA+U with U $=$ 0.5 evidence a band gap of 96 meV at $\Gamma$; this value is in the same order of ARPES measurements\cite{markovic2020electronically}.
-Besides, the hole-like bands close to M$_{y}$ show up for U $>$1.8 eV; however, for this range of U, the band dispersion around $\Gamma$ is pushed down to lower energies, increasing the size gap.
-Additionally, we have identified that the main band contribution around the Fermi level comes from d$_{xy}$, d$_{xz}$ and d$_{yz}$ orbitals in which d$_{xy}$ does not cross the Fermi level for U $>$0.5 eV (see Fig. \ref{S-bnd-partial}) in agreement with the experimental reports \cite{horio2021electronic}.
-In the case of PS, several problems are found as U increases: Below U $<$ 1.4 eV appears electronic like bands at $\Gamma$ point and above U $>$ 1.4 eV due to a spontaneous transition toward the Pn2$_{1}$a structure, being this structural phase unreported until now.
+For instance, the LDA+U with U $=$ 0.5 eV evidence a band gap of 96 meV at $\Gamma$; this value is in the same order of ARPES measurements\cite{markovic2020electronically}.
+Besides, the bands are getting closer to M$_{y}$ for U $\geq$ 1.8 eV; however, for this range of U, the band dispersion around $\Gamma$ is pushed down to lower energies, increasing the size gap.
+Additionally, we have identified that the main band contribution around the Fermi level comes from d$_{xy}$, d$_{xz}$ and d$_{yz}$ orbitals in which d$_{xy}$ does not cross the Fermi level for U $>$ 0.5 eV (see Fig. \ref{S-bnd-partial}) in agreement with the experimental reports \cite{horio2021electronic}.
+In the case of PS, several issues are found as U increases: Below U $<$ 1.4 eV band crosses the Fermi level at $\Gamma$ point and above U $\geq$ 1.4 eV due to a spontaneous transition toward the Pn2$_{1}$a structure, being this structural phase reported theoretically until now \cite{danilo} in the best of our knowledge.\\

+In order to dig into the role of the Hubbard-U approximation and how the double counting, as well as the directional dependence, can affect the observed results, we have performed the same calculations using the Liechtenstein approximation \cite{liechtenstein1995density} (along PS).
+A detailed analysis is provided in section V of the SM; here, we summarize the main findings.
+We have observed that for U $<$ 1.4 eV Dudarev and Liechtenstein approximations have the same trend.
+However, at U $\geq$ 1.4 eV along Dudarev happens, the spontaneous phase transition and with Liechtenstein, the Bb2$_{1}$m phase keeps stable.
+With this last approximation, the transition happens for U $\geq$ 2.0 eV, emerging a narrow insulator phase.\\

+\textbf{What is the underlying mechanism for the observed structural transition when considering the PS approximation with spin-orbit coupling (SOC) and Hubbard-U repulsion effects?}.

+The spontaneous transition appears independent of the Hubbard-U approximation.
+To inspect the role of SOC we have performed calculations considering Hubbard-U and structural degrees of freedom without SOC.
+We find that without SOC, the spontaneous structural transition does not appear.
+Our calculations show that Bb2$_{1}$m is stable considering positions and volume degrees of freedom.
+However, the phase Pn2$_{1}$a is unstable, being difficult to have an accurate convergence.
+These results disagree with the studies reported in ref.\cite{danilo}.